dkosmari/Time-Sync/.github/README.md

 # Time Sync

-**Time Sync** is a Wii U homebrew plugin for the [Aroma](https://aroma.foryour.cafe/) environment.
-It allows the console to automatically synchronize its date and time through the Internet, similar to the feature found on the Nintendo Switch and other modern devices.
+**Time Sync** is a NTP plugin for the Wii U [Aroma](https://aroma.foryour.cafe/) environment.
+It keeps the Wii U clock synchronized with Network Time Protocol services.

 ## Installation